eclipse-ditto/ditto-examples/kata/ditto-java-client/search-management/README.md

 ****
 * `Kata1:` Create subscription as stream and validate results.
 * `Kata2:` Create subscription as subscriber, request and validate results.
+* `Kata3:` Create Subscription as akka stream, request and validate results.